HarishBaki/CI2024/README.md

 1. Clone the repository: `git clone git@github.com:HarishBaki/CI2024.git`
 2. Install the required conda dependencies through the `TabNet.yml` conda environment file

     ` conda env create -f TabNet.yml `

+## Step-by-step instructions for usage
+### Data
+This data 3.1.1 and 3.1.2 The necessary data for this work can be obtained and setup in the pipline as follows:
-3. Create `data` folder within the repository.
+1. Create `data` folder within the repository.
-4. Download the data from zenodo repository: `https://doi.org/10.5281/zenodo.13854914` and place it within the `data` directory.
+2. Download the data from zenodo repository: `https://doi.org/10.5281/zenodo.13854914` and place it within the `data` directory.
+It will consist of ERA5.nc, 2000.nc and 2001.nc files.
-5. Create `data/CERRA_height_level` folder and move `data/2001.nc` file into `data/CERRA_height_level/`.
+3. Create `data/CERRA_height_level` folder and move `data/2000.nc and data/2001.nc` file into `data/CERRA_height_level/`.
+This data consists of CERRA vertical wind speed profiles, at 12 vertical levels, as discribed in section 3.1.1 in the main article.

-## Usage
+4. The ERA5.nc file consists of several meteorological variables (both original and derived).
+Among the variables, 24 are utilized in training the TabNet models, as described in section 3.1.2 of the main article.

-### Chebyshev polynomial approximation
+### Chebyshev  coefficient estimation
-As mentioned, the innovation of our idea lies in the fact that the methodology is generic across diverse target wind speed profile datasets.
+-   As mentioned, the innovation of our idea lies in the fact that the methodology is generic across diverse target wind speed profile datasets.
+-   To compute the Chebyshev polynomials of CERRA wind speed profiles, during 2000 and 2001 years, execute the `Chebyshev_coefficient_estimation.py` as:

+    `python Chebyshev_coefficient_estimation.py`

+- This will create `Chebyshev_Coefficnents.nc` file in data directory.
+- The core function is well documented in `libraries.py` file, which is detailed in section 3.2 of the main article.

+### Experimental setup: TabNet model training
-To train the TabNet model for predicting the Chebyshev coefficients of vertical wind speed profiles proided by , follow these steps:
+To train the TabNet model for predicting the Chebyshev coefficients of vertical wind speed profiles proided by ERA5 input features, follow these steps:

 1. The TabNet_multioutput.py file contails all the necessary script to run tabnet.
 2. This file requires three inputs,
-    -   A config_file
+    -   A config_file, describing the details of
+        -   Input meteorological file,
+        -   Input Chebyshev coefficient file,
+        -   Input variables,
+        -   Train dates range,
+        -   Train location (among the 11 locations of the dataset, which were initially designed for an elaborate experiments, though only used one location in this work),
+        -   Options for n_d,
+        -   Options for n_steps,
+        -   Options for n_independent,
+        -   Options for n_shared,
+        -   Options for gamma,
+        -   Options for nTrials (number of trials for hyperparameter tuning via random search)
+        -   Test dates range,
+        -   Test location,
+        -   Experimental indice.
     -   The indices of target variables you want to train, in squre brackets seperated by comma
     -   The ensemble number
 3. An example of execution is